valentinvogt/npde-summary/chapters/09.typ

   $ norm(u (t))_m lt.eq e^(- gamma t) norm(u_0)_m , quad norm(u (t))_a lt.eq e^(- gamma t) norm(u_0)_a quad forall t in \] 0 , T \[ $
   where $gamma = upright("diam") (Omega)^(- 2)$.
 ]
-Note that lemma also tells us that if $f$ is time-independent, the solution $u (t)$ converges exponentially (in time) to the stationary solution (the solution of @eq:heat-integral-form without the
+Note that this lemma also tells us that if $f$ is time-independent, the solution $u (t)$ converges exponentially (in time) to the stationary solution (the solution of @eq:heat-integral-form without the
 $m (dot.op , dot.op)$ part).

 #strong[Method of Lines]

-Now lets look into how we can solve @eq:heat-short.
+Now let's look into how we can solve @eq:heat-short.
 Let's apply the Galerkin discretization.
 As $u$ is now also time-dependent, we let the coefficients of $u$ (and not the basis) depend on time. $ u_h (t) = sum_(i = 1)^N mu_i (t) b_h^i $ Combining this with @eq:heat-short, we get
 #neq($ bold(M) {frac(dif, dif t) arrow(mu) (t)} + bA arrow(mu) (t) & = arrow(phi) (t)\